 Rural Populations at Risk for Homelessness

-The 2020 edition of State of Homelessness from the National Alliance to End Homelessness — which includes state-level data — found that, after Pacific Islanders, Native Americans are the ethnoracial group most likely to experience homelessness as compared to all other racial/ethnic groups.
+The 2020 edition of State of Homelessness (no longer available online) from the National Alliance to End Homelessness — which includes state-level data — found that, after Pacific Islanders, Native Americans are the ethnoracial group most likely to experience homelessness as compared to all other racial/ethnic groups.

 A 2018 report from the University of Chicago Chapin Institute, Missed Opportunities: Youth Homelessness in Rural America, found that rural youth homelessness was equal to that in urban areas, as was noted in the 2020 AHAR report.
 However, in rural areas, the problem was much more likely to be hidden due to activities like couch surfing.
 Additionally, rural youth experiencing homelessness faced more challenges in accessing social services, jobs, and education.

 Lawrence-Gomez said safe housing falls under Maslow’s hierarchy of needs and provides the framework that highlights some of the most rewarding work she experiences with Housing First.
 She explained that when basic needs aren’t met, it’s hard for clients to function at a higher level when they’re most concerned about, for example, freezing to death.
 Once a safe place to live becomes a stable part of someone’s life, other emotional needs surface.
 She said one of the most common is the desire to connect or reconnect with family.